ngmedina14/Programming-Reference/Tutorials/Docker/Docker Swarm.md

 ports:
       - target: 8080
         published: 8080
-        mode: host # the most important thing about docker swarm
+        mode: host # the most important thing about docker swarm /Means Select 1 service
 ```

-#### Make sure to change Database Host to the Service Name
+##### Make sure to change Database Host to the Service Name

 Use this command
 `docker service ls`